 Touch-free car washes

 If both of the previous options are the equivalent of filling your wash bucket with sand and gravel, surely the touch-free option is the way to go.
-Now while I will admit the touch-free car wash is less likely to cause physical damage to your vehicle, it still has its drawbacks.
+The touch-free car wash is indeed less likely to cause physical damage to your vehicle, but it still has its drawbacks.

 Coin-operated car washes